turtlebot/turtlebot4-user-manual/WSU_Roboracer_Lab4_Gap/1_Gap_Following.md

 ## II.
 Overview

 In this lab, you will implement a reactive algorithm for obstacle avoidance.
 While the base starter code defines an implementation of the F1TENTH Follow the Gap Algorithm, you are allowed to submit in C++, and encouraged to try different reactive algorithms or a combination of several.
-In total, the python code for the algorithm is only about 120 lines.

 ## III.
 Review of F1TENTH Follow the Gap